AI Search Engines and Their Marketing Relevance

 It provides citations for the information it presents, usually with footnote numbers linking to sources.
 Bing also connects with the user’s Microsoft account and other Microsoft products like Office 365 and Windows.

-ChatGPT is best known as a conversational AI chatbot, but with the Oct 24 introduction of ChatGPT Search, it now functions as an AI meta-search engine.
-ChatGPT’s search mode uses OpenAI’s latest models coupled with third-party search services, including Bing, to fetch information relevant to the prompt.
+What originally started as an AI-powered chatbot, OpenAI’s ChatGPT now comes with a search mode called “ChatGPT Search”.ChatGPT’s search mode uses OpenAI’s latest models coupled with third-party search services, including Bing, to retrieve information relevant to the prompt.
 It then synthesizes an answer in natural language and provides links to the sources of information it uses.
 ChatGPT Search is accessible via the web interface, mobile apps, or browser extensions, and users can converse further to refine the query or ask follow-ups.

 ChatGPT offers a conversational search experience.
 Instead of delivering one final answer, it allows users to ask complex, multi-part questions to get answers from a variety of articles.